Real Say, Better PAy

 Power in union recognition

-Achieving union recognition will mean NUJ members at PA can properly negotiate on pay and other terms and conditions to improve the working lives of editorial staff, but opposition to union recognition by senior management means increasing NUJ membership at the company is now more important than ever.
+Achieving union recognition means NUJ members at PA can properly negotiate on pay and other terms and conditions to improve the working lives of editorial staff.

 Editorial staff deserve to have fair representation, democratic decision-making, and an independent voice on key issues.
 Internal staff forums have a place but ultimately decision-making still lies in the hands of senior management.

-Union recognition will mean all editorial staff covered by the union agreement can choose to participate equally and vote in determining the way forward, backed by an independent union with access to expertise, experience and legal advice.
-It will mean an obligation on both sides to negotiate on an equal footing to try and reach agreement and an organised way to resolve any disputes that may arise.
+Union recognition means all editorial staff covered by the union agreement can choose to participate equally and vote in determining the way forward, backed by an independent union with access to expertise, experience and legal advice.
+It means an obligation on both sides to negotiate on an equal footing to try and reach agreement and an organised way to resolve any disputes that may arise.

 The NUJ has achieved wins for its thousands of members who work in a wide spectrum of editorial roles including journalism, PR and communications.
-Several organisations across the sector engage meaningfully with the union to reach negotiated fair deals for members, and we believe editorial staff at PA deserve the same improved pay and conditions through collective bargaining.
+Several organisations across the sector engage meaningfully with the union to reach negotiated fair deals for members, and the union can now bargain effectively for editorial staff at PA, to improve pay and conditions through collective bargaining.

 Did you know…